Jordan-Dennis/Miyake/Plan.md

      - Ben would not help
      - Very limited ecosystem

+I think that I can rule out _R_ since the loop implementation is poor. _R_ is strongest for investigating data in a vectorised way and not when it comes to simulations and numerical code. __I need to fact check that _R_ has a relatively poor array implementation__.
+I could choose to use _R_ for the exploratory analysis and then switch to _Julia_ for the numerical code.
+I kind of like this idea and it is supported by _Jupyter_ so that makes it very easy.
+At the moment I am leaning towards _Julia_ or a combination/comparison.
+Using _Julia_ for a very complex carbon box model would allow me the freedom to develop my own code instead of using _Ticktack_.

 I might start off by generating a denisity plot of the $C14$ data from the different studies and then go about looking at normalisation.
 I can normalise via the mean, median and mode.
 I should do so research into which of these methods is best in each case.

 Turns out that there is a normalisation formula so I will begin with researching this.